Research Suggests Changing Treatment Approach for Type 2 Diabetes

 By taking the time to compare past and current numbers, providers can show patients that their hard work and treatments are making improvements.
 This small change can make a huge difference when it comes to diabetes burnout and frustration.

-The American Diabetes Association has recommended that all people with diabetes be offered a CGM, but only 10 to 15% of people with type 2 diabetes in the U.S. are using this life-changing technology.
+The American Diabetes Association has recommended that all people with diabetes be offered a CGM, but only 10 to 15 percent of people with type 2 diabetes in the U.S. are using this life-changing technology.

 How providers utilize the data from CGM technology has also not changed.